jayandar-30/wsl-kde6-nixos/README.md

 ---

 How it all looks when installed.
-We even have sound!
+We even have sound! - This is just an example.
+KDE can look in many ways

 <img width="1920" height="1080" alt="NIXOS-KDE6" src="https://github.com/user-attachments/assets/e8b5db38-a225-4d98-99b5-4220f49571f3" />